 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.
 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement is required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank rated at 119 gallons or more; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous material in a liquid or gas form in the above described rated tanks.
 Drivers who need the hazardous materials endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
 Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
 To do so is a crime.
 When stopped, you will be cited and you will not be allowed to drive your truck further.
 It will cost you time and money.
 A failure to placard when needed may risk your life and others if you have an accident.
 Emergency help will not know of your hazardous cargo.